 Goldstream Provincial Park has been on my list of favourite places since I first visited more than 25 years ago.
 It simply never disappoints.
-And my love for the park seems to have worn off on my teenage son because he and his friends visit even more often than I do!
+And my love for the park seems to have worn off on my son because he and his friends visit even more often than I do!

 The park straddles the Trans-Canada Highway with the campground facilities on one side and the day use area and Freeman King Visitor Center on the other.
 Visitors are cautioned not to cross the highway.
 Many will travel between the two sides via a culvert located near the Visitor Centre but this is not recommended during times of heavy rain.

 Because of the majestic beauty of the park – massive trees, beautiful waterfalls and a meandering river – and convenient location, it is a favourite for locals and tourists alike.
 Goldstream Provincial Park is the perfect escape from urban life located just 16 km from downtown Victoria.

 The park is popular year-round but things really ramp up in the fall with the annual chum salmon spawning run.
 During this time thousands of salmon return to the place of their birth to reproduce.
 Salmon born here will spend 4 years in the open ocean before returning and continuing the circle of life.
 With all the dead fish, the “clean up crew” swoop in for their annual feed.
 This includes the impressive bald eagles as well as hawks, gulls, ducks and crows.

 Protective measures put in place at the estuary a few years ago are proving quite beneficial with bald eagles returning to the area in record numbers.
 The Eagle Extravaganza is equally as popular as the salmon run, making the entire fall and early winter an active time at the park.

 But not every visitor is here for the wildlife.
 People come to the park to: